ngirmes/cloud_project/README.md

 # Project Summary
-Build a serverless web app on AWS or Azure, integrating with cloud services like Lambda, API Gateway, or DynamoDB (or Azure equivalents).
+Build a serverless web app Azure, integrating with cloud services like Azure Functions and Azure Cosmos DB.
 Use Terraform for Infrastructure as Code (IaC) and GitHub Actions for Continuous Integration/Continuous Deployment (CI/CD) automation.

 First Time Environment Setup:
 1. Create VE